linaizhong/jts/README.md

 ### Parallelization

 Jts is structured in layers.
-The class which keeps track of them is [Layers.java](src/main/java/ch/bfh/ti/jts/utils/layers/Layers.java).
+The class which keeps track of them is [Layers.java][Layers.java].
 Its usage is shown below.

 ![layers class](https://raw.githubusercontent.com/winki/jts/master/doc/layers.png)